 The utilization of targeted participatory methods to enhance the knowledge, attitudes, and practices of stakeholders focuses on addressing the unique needs of each group.
 Participatory approaches actively engage stakeholders using tools such as straightforward diagrams pertinent to value chains and risk pathways to track the spread of infectious pathogens (Module 8).
 This effort ensures a comprehensive understanding of the dynamics involved in disease transmission and containment across the value chain.
-Other ways for social and behavioral change include prioritizing human development in remote areas, particularly among smallholders, cultural or tribal leaders and the stateless community at bordering countries.
-An essential pre-requisite for such stakeholder engagement is that it must be based on mutual trust.
-It will take time to develop the required trust relationship, and once it has been lost, it takes time to re-establish.
-It is very rarely possible to develop a new trust relationship during an outbreak.
+Other ways for social and behavioural change include prioritizing human development in remote areas, particularly among smallholders, cultural or tribal leaders, and the stateless community at bordering countries.
+An essential prerequisite for such stakeholder engagement is that it must be based on mutual trust (Harrison et al., 2019).
+It will take time to develop the required trust relationship, and once it has been lost, it takes time to reestablish.
+It is very rarely possible to develop a new trust relationship during an outbreak (Gambetta and Morisi, 2022).

 Engagement initiatives should be designed to empower a diverse range of stakeholders, regardless of their power or interest in the issue.
 Often, meaningfully engaging various actors participating in value chains relevant to the emergence of pandemic risks falls short of conveying the impact of their actions and the significance of specific interventions.
 This deficiency frequently arises from the presentation of knowledge to stakeholders, often lost in complex technical jargon, without due consideration for adapting the information to the local context.
 Younger generations, such as schoolchildren and individuals lacking formal education, cannot fully comprehend the intricacies of zoonotic diseases, threats, and risks due to the highly technical nature of the available materials.
-It is, therefore, essential to integrate the concept of One Health into school-level education, covering vital aspects such as the food system, food security, health and diseases, in the younger generation of standard food safety and hygiene practices (One Health Commission, 2018).
+It is, therefore, essential to integrate the concept of One Health into school-level education (Haxton et al., 2015), covering vital aspects such as the food system, food security, health and diseases, environment health, as well as biodiversity and ecosystem (Angelos et al., 2017).
+This initiative seeks to instil awareness in the younger generation of standard food safety and hygiene practices (One Health Commission, 2018).

 Effective communication entails explaining the potential risks faced by individuals involved in farming and/or consuming animals that may be infected with zoonotic diseases and engaging them in plain and straightforward language.
-Such examples were featured in a recent report on wildlife animal trade and consumption (Box 6-3; Campbell et al., 2021).
+Such examples were featured in a recent report on wildlife animal trade and consumption (Box 6-6; Campbell et al., 2021).
+This approach not only has the power to mitigate the risks associated with disease exposure but also to create awareness among entire communities of food providers, especially those residing in remote areas with limited access to vital information about the transmission of zoonotic diseases in the agricultural sector.
+Box 6-7 lists a series of suggested questions to facilitate a dialogue regarding risk awareness.
+These questions are designed to be informal, allowing for a nuanced understanding of risk perception among smallholders from various backgrounds and responsibilities.

-BOX 6-3 Practical strategies for effective communication in the context of zoonotic disease prevention
+Practical strategies for effective communication in the context of zoonotic disease prevention

-- A comprehensive Situation Analysis report using Social and Behavioral Change (SBC) messaging identified strategic communications and stakeholder engagement success factors in relation to wildlife disease risks (Campbell et al., 2021): - Messaging and communications should be directed to the most appropriate target audiences. - Base messaging on pre-existing values. - Use positive social messages, not just negative environmental (or health) messages. - Ensure messengers are relevant and can speak credibly and with authority on the issue. - Focus on what is relevant to and resonates with locally specific audiences. - Clarify and simplify guidance on change, and enabling, rather than instructing.
+A comprehensive Situation Analysis report using Social and Behavioural Change (SBC) messaging identified strategic communications and stakeholder engagement success factors in relation to wildlife disease risks (Campbell et al., 2021):

+• Messaging and communications should be directed to the most appropriate target audiences.

+- Base messaging on pre-existing values. - Use positive social messages, not just negative environmental (or health) messages. - Ensure messengers are relevant and can speak credibly and with authority on the issue. - Focus on what is relevant to and resonates with locally specific audiences.

+Clarify and simplify guidance on change, and enabling, rather than instructing.